protozis/LBM_CYMB/README.md

 2. **The device you are using.**

-	All devices will have their own `preferred work group size multiple` affected by the number of compute units and the size of cache.
+	All devices will have their own preferred work-group-size-multiple affected by the number of compute units and the size of cache.
 Check the value with `clinfo`.
-Most of the case, Intel CPU will go for `128` multiple, while GPU will go for `32` multiple.
+Most of the case, Intel CPU will go for 128 multiple, while GPU will go for 32 multiple.
 A simple approach is following the screen resolution, since it is how GPU is designed for.
 However it may not always be the best one for sure.